AbuTalha3/color-changer/README.md

 # color-changer
-Changing color of page with one button
+Changing the color of the page with one button.
+It is just a gaming app for kids to play with colors.

 ## 👥 Author <a name="author"></a>